 Will I Need To Spend a Lot of Money?

 OK, I realize that some training and software is expensive, but the real issue is whether you have the incentive to invest in your own success.
-I want to emphasize that investing in your business is a given and you should expect to spend up to $500 the first year you get started if you plan on being a success.
+I want to emphasize that investing in your business is a given and you should expect to spend at least $500 the first year you get started if you plan on being a success.
 Let’s face it, this is super cheap compared to starting a customer facing business.

 I’ve started several “Brick and Mortar” companies over the years.
-I can tell you that signing a 1-year lease on the building, hiring your first batch of employees, stocking your shelves with inventory, and trying to open the doors for business is a daunting task.
+I can tell you that signing a multi-year lease on the building, hiring your first batch of employees, stocking your shelves with inventory, and trying to open the doors for business is a daunting task.
 By the time you’re ready to open a relatively small business, you’ve already sunk anywhere from $10,000 to $50,000 into it depending on the type of business.
 If you decided to buy a franchise, you’re $125,000 to $500,000 in debt before you start.

 Let’s Look at Affiliate Marketing